Atlantic within ‘touching distance’ of building Ghana’s first lithium mine

 “We now find ourselves within touching distance of achieving full permitting and shovel readiness at Ewoyaa,” Herbert said.

-Half of the lithium produced at Ewoyaa will be sent to a refinery of US-based Piedmont Lithium (NASDAQ, ASX: PLL), which is the Australian firm’s second-largest shareholder and has agreed to provide most of the funds for building the mine.
+Half of the lithium produced at Ewoyaa will be sent to a Piedmont refinery.
+Piedmont is the Australian firm’s second-largest shareholder with a 22.5% stake in its projects in Ghana, including Ewoyaa, and has an option to earn 50%.

 Atlantic Lithium aims to produce a total of 3.6 million tonnes of spodumene concentrate, or 350,000 tonnes annually, over 12 years from the site.
 That would make it the world’s 10th-biggest lithium project, according to the company.